A partial solar eclipse is happening soon. Here's who will be able to see it

 If you don't have the correct glasses, you can create a mini projector to reflect the image of the eclipse onto a flat surface.

 The next eclipse that will be visible in North America will be Oct.
 14, 2023.
-That will be an annular eclipse, which happens when the moon is farther away from the sun and thus does not fully cover it.
+That will be an annular eclipse, which happens when the moon nears its farthest distance from Earth and thus does not fully cover the sun.
 The distance gives the illusion of a "ring of fire" around the moon.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.